aromalanil/react-rhino/README.md

 Takes key representing state object as input and returns the function to update the state.
 > You can use this if your component only needs the updater function and not the state itself.
 Having an updater function in the component will not trigger a rerender on the state change.
-Updator functions perform updates on the state values.
 ```jsx
 const setDarkMode = useRhinoValue("isDarkMode");
 /* Here "isDakMode" is the key representing the state */